sumonstr12/BookManageMent-System/README.md

 ## File Structure

 The system uses a text file to store the book information.
-The default file path is set to `"S:\Learn_WIth_OStad\Books.txt"`.
+The default file path is set to `"LibraryManagement\Books.txt"`.
 If this path does not exist on your system, you may need to change it to a valid path. **IMPORTANT**

 ## Code Explanation